What is Vermiculite?

 Should you decide to remove the insulation, we recommend not doing so yourself.
 Removal done incorrectly will likely cause asbestos fibers to disperse throughout your house.
 This is when the insulation becomes dangerous.
 We recommend contacting a professional.
 They have the proper knowledge and equipment to perform the removal and disposal safely.
 Reitzel Bros. by AGS Environmental is not only able to test your insulation for you, but they are also able to do the removal.

-If you have any questions regarding vermiculite insultation, do not hesitate to contact Beth and Ryan.
+If you have any questions regarding vermiculite insulation, do not hesitate to contact Beth and Ryan Waller, Guelph real estate agents.
 They would be more than happy to answer any of your questions!